 Mary Robinson bids her final farewell as the seventh President of Ireland.

-In a simple ceremony held in the state reception room at Áras an Uachtaráin, Mrs Robinson signed the formal document of resignation, her final act as Uachtarán na hÉireann.
+In a simple ceremony held in the state reception room at Áras an Uachtaráin, Mary Robinson signed the formal document of resignation, her final act as Uachtarán na hÉireann.

 She also thanked all the people who had written to her to express their appreciation of her term as President and to wish her well in the future.
 She also expressed gratitude to her husband Nick and to her family.

 Shortly before one o'clock, the President and her husband removed the light from the kitchen window of the Áras that had been a powerful symbol throughout her presidency.

 As she departed Áras an Uachtaráin for the last time the presidential standard was lowered.
 Mrs Robinson's car briefly stopped at the gates of the Áras where she received a final thank you from waiting members of the public.

 She’s created a whole new definition of the presidency.